Volunteer Abroad with Children in Cambodia

 - Placement locations: Phnom Penh

-- Types of care projects: Kindergartens, day care centres, and care homes
+- Types of care projects: Kindergartens, day care centres, and special needs care centres

 - Age of children: 4 months to 18 years